jamesdeal89/UniCare/docs/Usability/usability.md

 Some sections may seem irrelevant to the app, but it is a good idea to include them anyway to recognise any areas where accessibility may need improvement.

+This section has been performed internally and has not been verified independently.
+Areas which are perceived to be in conformation are denoted with an "X".

 ### Section 1- Perceivable

 This section dictates how information and user interface components must be presentable to users in ways they can perceive.
 The definition of each section can be [found here.](https://www.w3.org/TR/WCAG22/#abstract)